 I started my career in urban planning and community development and co-founded Equal Measure, (formerly The OMG Center) a national, social research group.
 Today, in addition to being a studio artist, I am an avid promoter of contemporary textiles in the art world.
-I was instrumental in the production of two widely acclaimed textile exhibits, the Color Improvisations 2 in North America and Material Pulses: Seven Viewpoints.
+I was instrumental in the traveling of two widely acclaimed textile exhibits, the Color Improvisations 2 in North America and Material Pulses: Seven Viewpoints.
 More than 10,000 people have attended these two exhibitions.
-I am currently collaborating with a team of leading, national textile organizations in the 2023 Textile Print Exhibition.
+I am currently collaborating with a team of leading, national textile organizations in the 2024 Textile Print Exhibition.

 I have a Bachelor of Arts in Psychology and Education from Carnegie Mellon University.
 I earned a Master’s degree in Psychology from Temple University and hold a Master’s Degree in Architecture from the University of Pennsylvania.